 A Practical NetSuite Migration Guide: Moving Off SOAP Before 2028

 Oracle is deprecating NetSuite SOAP APIs by 2028.
-Learn how to architect a modern migration using SuiteQL, REST, and RESTlets to avoid concurrency traps.
+Learn to architect a modern migration with SuiteQL, REST, and RESTlets - plus how Truto and Prismatic compare for the job.

 Oracle NetSuite is aggressively phasing out its legacy SOAP web services.
 If your B2B SaaS platform relies on SuiteTalk SOAP endpoints to sync accounting, inventory, or HRIS data—or if you are connecting AI agents to ERP data—you are currently operating on borrowed time.